2019 German Figure Skating Championships

 The 2019 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2019) was held on December 21–23, 2018 at the Eissporthalle Stuttgart in Stuttgart.
-Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, and ice dance on the senior, junior, and novice levels.
+Skaters competed in the disciplines of men's singles, women's singles, pair skating, and ice dance on the senior, junior, and novice levels.
 The results of the national championships were among the criteria used to choose the German teams to the 2019 World Championships and 2019 European Championships.